31 Making public policy

 Policy design and implementation is a complex and imperfect process that is often seen as more of a ‘craft’ than a formal discipline.
 Policy professionals tend to ‘learn on the job’, and even those who have formal qualifications in public policy or exposure to the academic study of policy often find that the pragmatic reality of policy making aligns poorly with policy theory.

-The Australian policy cycle and the policy value chain offer sound practical templates for policy design and evaluation.
+The Australian policy cycle and the public value approach offer sound practical templates for policy design and evaluation.
 Unfortunately, as will be attested by many policy professionals working within government, ‘policy craft’ is seldom conducted in full accordance with such orderly, rational models.

 In contemporary policy spaces, effective policy craft increasingly comes down to working effectively within networks inside and outside government.
 Today’s policy professional needs to be acutely aware that governments have many sources of policy advice and that many of these sources have vested interests in particular outcomes.
 Above all, a capacity for critical reflection and an ability to anticipate the risks and consequences of policy choices provide the foundation of sound policy practice.